gbouras13/plassembler/README.md

 # Bugs and Suggestions

-If you come across bugs with plassembler, or would like to make any suggestions to improve the program, please open an issue or email george.bouras@adelaide.edu.au.
+If you come across bugs with Plassembler, or would like to make any suggestions to improve the program, please open an issue or email george.bouras@adelaide.edu.au.

 # Other Future Directions

 At the moment, plassembler is designed for users with hybrid long read and matching short read data.
 However, with the new Kit 14 chemistry, ONT long reads may be accurate enough that short read sequencing is not required to polish bacterial assemblies - it may already be there for Pacbio!
 However, I am not aware of any studies regarding the recovery of small plasmids - it is possible that Kit 14 chemistries may miss these, much like R9.4.1 chemistries, therefore necessitating short reads for plasmid recovery.
+If you want to try it out, use `--long_only` - Plassembler will just take the Flye output contigs below `-c` and treat them as contigs.
+This is experimental only and untested.

 Further, other approaches may be more appropriate for Kit 14 long read only assemblies - see this [tweet](https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA).